Direct data-driven control of LTV systems: Data-driven control of LTV systems - Robustness to noise

 holds for $k = 0,\ldots, T-1$.
 Then, the dynamics matrix of the closed-loop system \eqref{eq:noisy closed-loop} can equivalently be represented as

 where $G(k)$ satisfies

 for $k = 0,\ldots, T-1$, with

-Assuming the unknown ensemble matrix $R(k)$, containing both system\footnote{As in the LTI case the appearance of $A(k)$ in \eqref{eq:noisy R(k) definition} can be interpreted as a measure of the direction of the measurement noise, which contributes to the loss of information caused \cite{DePersis2020}.} and noise information, satisfies a quadratic bound, controllers guaranteeing the trajectory bound \eqref{eq:noisy bound} can be designed via a data-dependent convex feasibility problem.
+Assuming the unknown ensemble matrix $W(k)$, containing both system\footnote{As in the LTI case the appearance of $A(k)$ in \eqref{eq:noisy R(k) definition} can be interpreted as a measure of the direction of the measurement noise, which contributes to the loss of information caused \cite{DePersis2020}.} and noise information, satisfies a quadratic bound, controllers with trajectory boundedness and performance guarantees can be designed via data-dependent convex programmes, as detailed in the following subsections.